If you are pregnant or breast-feeding, only use this medicine on the advice of your health care provider.

 - Taking prescription medicine for depression or asthma.
 Your prescription dose may need to be adjusted

 Keep out of reach of children and pets.

 - Irregular heartbeat or palpitations occur

-- You get symptoms of nicotine overdose such as nausea, vomiting, dizziness, weakness and rapid heartbeat
+- You get symptoms of nicotine overdose such as nausea, vomiting, dizziness, diarrhea, weakness and rapid heartbeat